MengGuo2000/mguo.github.io/_pages/about.md

 # 📖 Educations
 - **2024.09 - present**： PhD student in Transportation, Department of Civil and Environmental Engineering, The Hong Kong Polyutechnic University.
-- **2021.09 - 2024.06**： Master's student in Transportation Engineering, School of Transportation, Southeast University.
+- **2021.09 - 2024.06**： Master's degree in Transportation Engineering, School of Transportation, Southeast University.
 - **2017.09 - 2021.06**： Bachelor's degree in Traffic Engineering, School of Transportation, Southeast University.

 # 📝 Publications